vincentsels/ecorendum/src/assets/md/en/info.md

 ## Context and targets

-The context for this demowebsite is Flanders, Belgium, and the ecological targets are:
+The context for this demowebsite is currently Flanders, Belgium, and the ecological targets are:

 - The CO2-equivalent emission reduction imposed by a judge in a case called the '[Klimaatzaak](https://www.klimaatzaak.eu)' (climate case);